evhub/coconut/DOCS.md

 ### Compatible Python Versions

-While Coconut syntax is based off of Python 3, Coconut code compiled in universal mode (the default `--target`), and the Coconut compiler, should run on any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch on either [CPython](https://www.python.org/) or [PyPy](http://pypy.org/).
+While Coconut syntax is based off of Python 3, Coconut code compiled in universal mode (the default `--target`)—and the Coconut compiler itself—should run on any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch (and on either [CPython](https://www.python.org/) or [PyPy](http://pypy.org/)).

-To make Coconut built-ins universal across Python versions, Coconut makes available on any Python version built-ins that only exist in later versions, including **automatically overwriting Python 2 built-ins with their Python 3 counterparts.** Additionally, Coconut also overwrites some Python 3 built-ins for optimization and enhancement purposes.
+To make Coconut built-ins universal across Python versions, Coconut makes available on any Python version built-ins that only exist in later versions, including **automatically overwriting Python 2 built-ins with their Python 3 counterparts.** Additionally, Coconut also [overwrites some Python 3 built-ins for optimization and enhancement purposes](#enhanced-built-ins).
 If access to the original Python versions of any overwritten built-ins is desired, the old built-ins can be retrieved by prefixing them with `py_`.
 Specifically, the overwritten built-ins are:

 - `py_chr`,
 - `py_hex`,